usmanasif/baseball-assessment/README.md

 5. See endpoints on swagger by hitting http://localhost:3000/v1/api-docs

+## Run Through Docker
+### Requirements

+Before you get started with docker, the following needs to be installed:
+  * **Docker** 20.10.22

+### Setting up the docker environment

+1. You can also run script by configuring docker.
+You can download docker from here https://docs.docker.com/get-docker/

+2. After install, configure docker compose and run the following command:

+    ```
+    docker compose up
+    ```

 Congratulations!
 Basball Stats should now be up and running for development purposes.